Term | Definition |

 Change the Status field of the quote to Open when you are ready to discuss the quote with the client.

-Scroll down and click Generate Agreement.
-This generates a corresponding PDF of the agreement, which you can present to the client for their review.
+Scroll down and click Generate PDF.
+This generates a corresponding PDF of the quote, which you can present to the client for their review.

-The contractor receives an email notification with a secure link to the award request page after the quote status is set to Open.
-The email notifies the contractor about the award request for a specific service, including key details such as the contractor’s user and job IDs, contractor name, service title, and a link to the bidding page.
+The contractor receives an email notification containing a secure link to the award request page once the coordinator sends the award request and the quote status is set to Open.
+The email notifies the contractor of an award request for a service and informs them of a potential job opportunity with the Organisation.

-The contractor enters the required security code when prompted.
+The contractor enters the security code into the screen as prompted.

 After contractors respond to the award requests, coordinators can review each contractor’s status and either select an awardee or cancel the request to finalize the contractor selection.